waku-org/specs/standards/core/mix.md

 ## ENR updates

-Each waku node that supports `mix` SHOULD indicate the same in its discoverable [ENR](https://github.com/waku-org/specs/blob/master/standards/core/enr.md).
+Each waku node that supports the `mix intermediary or exit role` SHOULD indicate the same in its discoverable [ENR](https://github.com/waku-org/specs/blob/master/standards/core/enr.md).
 The following fields MUST be set as part of the discoverable ENR of a mix waku node:
-- The `bit 5` in the [waku2 ENR key](https://github.com/waku-org/specs/blob/master/standards/core/enr.md#waku2-enr-key) is reserved to indicate `mix`support.
+- The `bit 5` in the [waku2 ENR key](https://github.com/waku-org/specs/blob/master/standards/core/enr.md#waku2-enr-key) is reserved to indicate `mix` support.
 This bit MUST be set to true to indicate `mix` support.
 - A new field `mix-key` SHOULD be set to the `ed25519 public key` which is used for sphinx encryption.

 ### Discovery